 There is a small exhibition at the bottom of the Petrin Tower (both in Czech & English language) about the tower developments and includes historic photos.

-It might sounds obvious, but don’t pay to go up to the Petrin Tower if the weather and sky is not clear and it’s not a good visibility.
+It might sound obvious but don’t pay to go up to the Petrin Tower if the weather and sky is not clear and it’s not good visibility.
 You’ll be only disappointed with the views, especially if you are thinking of taking photos.

-Also, if you are thinking of taking photos of the Charles Bridge and the Old Town Square from Petrin Tower, you will be too far for this.
-You will, however get a good view of the Strahov Monastery, Prague Castle and the Lesser Town in the distance.
+Also, if you are thinking of taking photos of Charles Bridge and the Old Town Square from Petrin Tower, you will be too far away for this.
+You will, however, get a good view of the Strahov Monastery, Prague Castle and the Lesser Town in the distance.
 You will be able to spot Charles Bridge and people walking on the bridge in the distance.

 The tower moves a little as you and other people walk up and whilst it’s completely safe, it’s a bit strange feeling (especially if you have difficulty with heights).